Should You Refinance Your Loan?

 Private Loans and Personal Loans

 Private student loans and personal loans are more straightforward refinance candidates because they lack federal safety nets you are already not using.
-Shop multiple lenders within a 14-day window—credit bureaus typically count student loan rate shopping as one inquiry.
+Shop multiple lenders within a 14-day window—credit bureaus typically count student loan rate shopping as one inquiry when completed in a short cluster.

 What Refinancing Cannot Fix